Cirkit Designer Logo

 Common Applications and Use Cases

-• Educational projects in schools and workshops
+• Educational projects for learning electronics and coding

-• DIY electronics and hobbyist projects
+• DIY projects and maker activities

 Technical Specifications